How to Create Large Parentheses in Finale

 If you use the curly middle element, add a some space before the other elements, otherwise they won't align.

-A Finale library with two XITS Math brackets can be downloaded
+A Finale library with two XITS Math parentheses can be downloaded

 here (the free